 US TRAVEL TO CUBA

-- Cuban Visitor Visas are not generally included in the cost of your commercial flight ticket and must be purchased separately.
+Cuban Visitor Visas are not generally included in the cost of your commercial flight ticket and must be purchased separately through your inbound Cuba airline.

-- Plan spending money for Cuba carefully.
+Plan spending money for Cuba carefully.
 Don’t get stuck in Cuba without funds.
 US credit and debit cards don’t work in Cuba.
 Cash is king.
+We recommend changing USD to CDN OR EU so that you are not charged an additional 10% fee when converting your money to CUC (Cuban Convertible Pesos) in Cuba.

 We have designed a special program for our US guests containing activities that meet the criteria for the following category ‘Support for the Cuban People’ laid out by OFAC for US travel to Cuba.